RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

 ```

 ## Install Business Central Instance
-fill in the automation properties with all necessary values in  [business-central.properties](./business-central.properties) ,
+* fill in the automation properties with all necessary values in  [business-central.properties](./business-central.properties)

-then create and populate ./binaries directory with all installations files downloaded from [Software Inventory Section](https://github.com/RHEcosystemAppEng/rhpam-deployment/tree/main/eap/rhpam-on-aws-automation-postgresql#software-inventory)
+* then create and populate ./binaries directory with all installations files downloaded from [Software Inventory Section](https://github.com/RHEcosystemAppEng/rhpam-deployment/tree/main/eap/rhpam-on-aws-automation-postgresql#software-inventory)
+except 'boss-eap-7.3.9-patch.zip', you should download 'boss-eap-7.3.6-patch.zip' instead.

-, and run the the following bash script to initiate business central automated installation:
+*  run the the following bash script to initiate business central automated installation:
 ```shell
 ./business-central.sh
 ```